Previous dayFebruary 6, 2026Next day

 6.8 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 55 km SW of Unalaska, Alaska came in on February 6, 2026 at 23:05 UTC.
+A magnitude 2.3 earthquake was recorded 55 km SW of Unalaska, Alaska on February 6, 2026 at 23:05 UTC.
 At a depth of 6.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 53.566°, -167.189°.
+The epicenter is at 53.566°, -167.189°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06